Carbon neutral vs greenpower

 The big difference between GreenPower and carbon neutral energy, is that the GreenPower program is Australia-based, while carbon offsets can be applied anywhere.
 As a government-run initiative, you’ll know where your dollars are going with GreenPower – and the good news is they’re going directly to renewable energy generators.
 The catch is, however, that whilst carbon neutral energy often comes ‘free’, GreenPower for the most part doesn’t.

-GreenPower Explained
+GreenPower explained

 What exactly is GreenPower and is it really worth the investment?